 Many universities abroad have shortened degree programs i.e. three years instead of four.
 This is because they focus on the actual courses required for the degree beginning in the first year of study, unlike American universities where the first year is often devoted to core classes in a variety of disciplines.

 If you’re still undecided when it comes to your major, make sure you find programs that offer more flexibility and a range of studies.

 If you don’t have a passport yet, now is the time to get one.
 The process can take months unless you pay extra fees, so it’s good to have one before you apply to schools.

-Then, find out how to get a visa to the countries where the schools you’re applying to are located.
+Then, research visa requirements for each country you’ll be applying to.
 Student visa processing times vary from one country to another, ranging from about two weeks to four months, so plan ahead.